Step One: Please choose service type and enter the location info.

 How Cloud Computing Services Helps Small Businesses Save Money

-If you require a quote for Cloud Computing please complete the Carrier Services Quote form using High Speed Internet from the drop down menu and enter the Cloud Computing Services you require in the comments form.
+If you require a quote for Cloud Computing, please complete the Carrier Services Quote form using High-Speed Internet from the drop-down menu and enter the Cloud Computing Services you need in the comments form.
 We will get back to you immediately.

 Whether you're using free cloud computing service tools or paid subscription services, moving more and more of your company's activities and data into the cloud can save you lots of money and have a dramatic impact on your bottom line.

-The cloud is simply a catchy term for third party hardware and software that you can access over the internet.
+The cloud is merely a catchy term for third-party hardware and software that you can access over the internet.
 When you store data in the cloud, you are storing it on a server deep in the recesses of a secure facility, many of which are operated by big companies like Google, Rackspace, and Amazon, to name a few.
 Similarly, when you run scripts using programs that are hosted in the cloud, you are using the processing power of these servers.

-Before cloud computing services, small business owners had to store data on their employees' individual computer hard drives and on local servers that they had to purchase, protect, and maintain.
-This was very expensive.
-Not only did they have to purchase all the hardware and software needed for their business, they also had to employ a full-time systems admin to set everything up and keep it running smoothly.
+Before cloud computing services, small business owners had to store data on their employees' individual computer hard drives and on local servers that they had to purchase, protect, and maintain - this was very expensive.
+Not only did they have to buy all the hardware and software needed for their business, but they also had to employ a full-time systems admin to set everything up and keep it running smoothly.

 Cloud computing can also help reduce operating expenses, especially when compared with traditional computing methods.
-By tapping into the power of the cloud, employees can access extra processing power, which will help them run scripts or use programs that their own computer could not handle in a timely manner.
-This reduces the need to continually upgrade employees' computers in order to add more and more processing power as the business grows.
+By tapping into the power of the cloud, employees can access extra processing power, which will help them run scripts or use programs that their computer could not handle promptly - this reduces the need to continually upgrade employees' computers to add more and more processing power as the business grows.

 Cloud computing services can also help reduce operating expenses associated with software.
-By customizing software that is hosted on the cloud instead of creating their own proprietary software from scratch, businesses can achieve substantial savings.
-Very small businesses can even find free equivalents of MS Office programs in the cloud, to save even more money.
-Many people seem to find cloud software more intuitive and easier to use.
-This means fewer calls to the company's IT help desk, and lower expenses.
+By customizing software hosted on the cloud instead of creating their proprietary software from scratch, businesses can achieve substantial savings.
+Small businesses can even find free equivalents of MS Office programs in the cloud, to save even more money.
+Many people seem to find cloud software more intuitive and easier to use - this means fewer calls to the company's IT help desk, and lower expenses.

 Common sense tells us not to put all our eggs in one basket.
 But when small businesses store all their data on on-site servers, they are doing just that.
 If something were to happen at the office, such as a power surge or a catastrophic systems failure, that back-up server in the basement would probably be toast as well.
 Of course, cloud computing mitigates the risk of data loss because the servers are located offsite--in another city, another state, or even halfway across the world!

-Some cloud computing services can be configured to automatically back up certain files off of employee computers.
-This reduces the chances that your business could lose important records because an employee forgot to do a backup, and then his computer crashed.
+Some cloud computing services can be configured to automatically back up specific files off employee computers - this reduces the chances that your business could lose important records because an employee forgot to do a backup, and then his computer crashed.

-By freeing employees from their desks, cloud computing services allows them to multitask more efficiently.
-For example, a salesperson can access his or her company's data on the go via the cloud, in order to track new leads, record a sale, or see a client's account in real time.
-This means no more wasted flight time for traveling salespeople.
+By freeing employees from their desks, cloud computing services allow them to multitask more efficiently.
+For example, a salesperson can access his or her company's data on the go via the cloud, to track new leads, record a sale, or see a client's account in real time - this means no more wasted flight time for traveling salespeople.
 If their flight has wifi, they can work.

-One of the biggest benefits of cloud computing is that it allows small companies to access the kind of technological resources that they would not be able to afford otherwise.
-This makes them more competitive and allows them to go up against much bigger companies with established market presences.
+One of the most significant benefits of cloud computing is that it allows small companies to access the kind of technological resources that they would not be able to afford otherwise - this makes them more competitive and will enable them to go up against much bigger companies with established market presences.
 Small businesses that use cloud services are lean and focused, directing all of their energy toward core business activities rather than maintaining and updating hardware and software.

-Without in-house servers and expensive data protection needs draining their resources, small businesses have more capital to reinvest in themselves.
-And as their fortunes rise and fall, they can easily scale their cloud computing services up or down to accommodate their changing needs.
-For example, if a small marketing company suddenly secures a big client, they can easily change their cloud storage subscription plan in order to make room for all the large image files they will be creating for that client.
+Without in-house servers and data protection needs draining their resources, small businesses have more capital to reinvest in themselves.
+And as their fortunes rise and fall, they can quickly scale their cloud computing services up or down to accommodate their changing needs.
+For example, if a small marketing company suddenly secures a big client, they can quickly change their cloud storage subscription plan to make room for all the large image files they will be creating for that client.
 And when the project is over, they can change their subscription plan again and only pay for the storage they need.
-We can provide cloud computing service prices from a range pf companies so you can compare prices in one place.
+We can provide cloud computing service prices from a range of companies so you can compare prices in one place.
 We are confident cloud computing is the way forward to provide increased business productivity.